Is Your Mainframe Workforce Skilled Enough?

 A coordinated approach to knowledge transfer should be developed which will require changes to the current documentation regime.
 You will need to develop knowledge documentation suitable for new starters to get a grip of the system fundamentals.

-Interskill’s Mainframe Presenter Series offers a tool to enable effortless documentation/archiving of all of the knowledge and experience of your senior mainframe personnel, producing it in a training format available for ongoing use by the organization.
+Interskill’s Class & Webinar Developer offers a tool to enable effortless documentation/archiving of all of the knowledge and experience of your senior mainframe personnel, producing it in a training format available for ongoing use by the organization.

 Case Study: IBM’s THINK40 Initiative